 New fire safety laws came into force in 2022.
-Part of these laws means we must check your front door once a year, if it leads into an area shared with other residents.
+Part of these laws means we must check your front door once a year if it leads into an area shared with other residents within blocks which exceed a height of 11 meters from the lowest ground level floor.
 We will make an appointment with you for these checks.
 Please help us to ensure the fire safety of your building by keeping to these appointments.

-Our blocks have been assessed for fire risk with relevant improvements completed.
+Our blocks have been assessed for fire risk with relevant improvements completed on a risk based approach.

-Please consider the following points help prevent fires:
+Please consider the following points to help prevent fires: